developwithpassion/arrayfu/README.md

     end
   end

-  instance = SomeClass.new
+  instance = Example7.new
   instance.add_item("JP")
+  instance.instance_eval do
-  instance.names.count.should == 0
+    @names.count.should == 0
   end
+end

-example 'Add a mutator that does other custom logic as well as addition' do class SomeClass
+example 'Add a mutator that does other custom logic as well as addition' do class Example8
     include ArrayFu

     array(:secondary) { readable }